Karim Adeyemi: From Bayern Munich rejection to Salzburg sensation | Goal.com

 Barcelona, Liverpool and Arsenal have all already been credited with interest despite Adeyemi only making his senior debut for Salzburg in February, having spent the first half of the season on loan with FC Liefering in the Austrian second division, and the likelihood of him one day coming up against Bayern at the highest level grows with every eye-catching performance he puts in.

-It is all a far cry away from his humble beginnings at local club Forstenreid, though he would not be there long once the reigning Bundesliga champions got him in their sights.
+It is all a far cry away from his humble beginnings at local club Forstenried, though he would not be there long once the reigning Bundesliga champions got him in their sights.

-"The soccer shoes and equipment in general that I had at the beginning was not that great," he tells Goal of his time at Forstenreid.
+"The football boots and equipment in general that I had at the beginning were not that great," he tells Goal of his time at Forstenried.
 "We didn't play on the grass either, but on the red earth or on the rubber court.
 But these were not in the foreground for me at the time - the most important thing was to get to know the boys and play together.

 "In winter we often had small indoor tournaments where I could show myself, and Bayern scouts were present.
 They contacted my parents and offered me a trial.
 Since I'm from Munich and Bayern is the best club in the city, it used to be my favourite club, I was really happy to get the chance to play with the best young players in Munich.
 My idol has always been Arjen Robben.
 The way he went one-on-one and his precise shots on goal impressed me.